-- In the absence or incapacity of the President, performs the duties and exercises the powers of the President - Works closely with the current President and Executive Director to learn the duties of the Presidency to prepare to assume that office. - Serves as a member of the Board of Governors, Executive Committee and other committees as assigned by the President. - Represents the Society with other associations, industry groups, or other organizations as may be assigned by the President or Board of Governors. - Heads the nomination committee which is made up of the President-elect, the Vice President, and the Secretary/Treasurer - Also review the "As President-Elect" section of the PRESIDENT-ELECT TO PRESIDENT PROCESSES section of this SOP for other responsibilities by month.
+- In the absence or incapacity of both the President and Chairman of the Board, performs the duties and exercises the powers of the President - Works closely with the current President and Executive Director to learn the duties of the Presidency to prepare to assume that office. - Serves as a member of the Board of Governors, Executive Committee and other committees as assigned by the President. - Represents the Society with other associations, industry groups, or other organizations as may be assigned by the President or Board of Governors. - Heads the nomination committee which is made up of the President-elect, the Vice President, and the Secretary/Treasurer - Also review the "As President-Elect" section of the PRESIDENT-ELECT TO PRESIDENT PROCESSES section of this SOP for other responsibilities by month.